 A reader asked if starting to pay a defaulted account will help his credit score.
-This is a complicated area, as it depends when and how much you pay, so let’s look at some of the different situations.
+The simple answer is No!

 Six years is the important date

 A defaulted account will drop off your credit record six years after the default date.

 It doesn’t matter what happens after the default – whether you pay the account in full, start paying it, agree a partial settlement or don’t pay anything at all, the account will still be deleted after six years.